kolenaIO/kolena/docs/dataset/quickstart.md

 ### Test Cases

-To configure test cases, navigate to the “Results” tab and click on “Configure Test Cases”.
+To configure test cases, navigate to the “Debugger” tab and click on “Configure Test Cases”.
 From here, you can select a field to use stratify your dataset.
 For this example, divide the dataset by <>.
 Click “Save to Quality Standards” to save your test case configuration.